Insights into natural neocentromere evolution from a cattle T2T X chromosome

 Abstract

 The cattle genome is crucial for understanding ruminant biology, but it remains incomplete.
-The first telomere-to-telomere haplotype-resolved X chromosome and four autosomes of cattle are presented in a near-complete assembly that is 431 Mb (16%) longer than the current reference genome.
-The UOA_Wagyu_1 assembly identified 738 new protein-coding genes and supported characterization of centromeric repeats and transposable elements while revealing 49,610 structural variants.
-The cattle X centromere is a natural neocentromere with highly identical inverted repeats, no bovine satellite repeats, low CENP-A signal, low methylation, and low CpG content, in contrast to the autosomal centromeres that are comprised of typical bovine satellite repeats and epigenetic features.
-It likely formed from transposable element expansion and CpG deamination, suggesting dynamic evolution.
-Eighteen X-pseudoautosomal region genes have conserved testes expression between cattle and apes.
-All cattle X neocentromere protein-coding genes are expressed in testes, which suggest they potentially play a role in reproduction.
+Here we present a telomere-to-telomere haplotype-resolved X chromosome and four autosomes of cattle in a near-complete assembly that is 431 Mb (16%) longer than the current reference genome.
+Using this assembly (UOA_Wagyu_1) we identify 738 new protein-coding genes and support the characterization of centromeric repeats, identification of transposable elements, and enabled the detection of 2397 more structural variants from 20 Wagyu animals than using ARS-UCD2.0.
+We find that the cattle X centromere is a natural neocentromere with highly identical inverted repeats, no bovine satellite repeats, low CENP-A signal, low methylation, and low CpG content, in contrast to the autosomal centromeres that are comprised of typical bovine satellite repeats and epigenetic features.
+Our results suggest it likely formed from transposable element expansion and CpG deamination, suggesting dynamic evolution.
+We find eighteen X-pseudoautosomal region genes have conserved testes expression between cattle and apes.
+We also find all cattle X neocentromere protein-coding genes are expressed in testes, which suggests they potentially play a role in reproduction.

 Article activity feed